broadinstitute/scripts_notebooks_fossa/README.md

 ## How to use

 Before following the instructions, make sure:

 a) You have [git](https://git-scm.com/downloads) installed;

-b) You should have a repository to perform your analysis, and to be able to use scripts_notebooks_fossa as a submodule.
+b) Create a **main repository** to perform your analysis, and to be able to use `scripts_notebooks_fossa` as a submodule.
 Follow [these instructions](https://docs.github.com/en/get-started/quickstart/create-a-repo) to create your first repo.

 c) I recommend to use [GitHub Desktop](https://desktop.github.com/) to manage your repositories locally.
 See this [video](https://www.youtube.com/watch?reload=9&v=8w79Gkm-x-c&ab_channel=C%C3%B3digoLogo) for a tutorial.

+### Instructions

 1. Create your [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository `scripts_notebooks_fossa`:

     ![Alt text](images/fork.png)

-    - Result: The fork creates a copy of a this repository into your account that looks like:
+    Result: The fork creates a copy of a this repository into your account that looks like:
     ```
     https://github.com/$YOUR_USERNAME/scripts_notebooks_fossa.git
     ```
-    - Goals: 1) Remove the connection to official repo updates to avoid unintended weld versioning reversal 2) Enable independent updates to fork code that does not impact this repository.
+    Goals: 1) Remove the connection to official repo updates to avoid unintended weld versioning reversal 2) Enable independent updates to fork code that does not impact this repository.

 2. Create a submodule inside your own analysis repository

-    1. Clone the repo you created in (b):
+    1. Clone the **main repo** you created in (b):
         ```
         YOUR_USERNAME="INSERT-USERNAME-HERE"
         REPO="INSERT-NAME-HERE"